-□ Review Step 4 of "The Writing Process" to explain how work should be organized.

-- 1. This helps you track the student's progress and keeps all work in one place for easy reference to earlier drafts. - 2.
-If, for example, your student's paragraph lacks details, you can check his or her brainstorming sheet for ideas that may have been missed. - 3.
-Or, if you find repeated words in the first revision, you can look back at the "sloppy copy" to see if he or she caught and underlined them.

-□ Have students write their first revision of "Describing an Object."
+- ☐ Review Step 4 of "The Writing Process" to explain how work should be organized. - 1.
+This helps you track progress and keeps all work in one place for easy reference to earlier drafts. - 2.
+If your student's paragraph lacks details, for example, you can check his or her brainstorming sheet for ideas that may have been missed. - 3.
+Or, if you find repeated words in the first revision, you can look back at the sloppy copy to see if your child caught and underlined them. - ☐ Have your student write the first revision of "Describing an Object."

-- 1. Use the Teacher's Writing Skills Checklist for Lesson 1, "Describing an Object," (located in Student Workbook) and "Addressing Common Errors" (TM p.
-111) - 2.
+- Use the Teacher's Writing Skills Checklist for Lesson 1, "Describing an Object," (located in Student Workbook) and "Addressing Common Errors" (TM p.
+107) - 2.
 This manual contains examples of student work, common problem areas you might encounter, and editing suggestions.
 (Editing tips begin on TM p.
-91.)
+87.)

-□ Give immediate feedback.
+☐ Give immediate feedback.

-- 1. Do not let your student's paper sit on your desk for days at a time. - 2.
-You want the material to remain fresh in his or her mind. - 3.
-Be careful not to let him or her lose momentum or fall behind.

-□ Paper-clip your checklist to the top of your student's work.
+- 1. Don't let papers sit on your desk for days at a time waiting for feedback. - 2.
+If it's not important to you, it won't be important to your teen! - 3.
+Don't let your student lose momentum or fall behind. - □ Paper-clip your checklist to the top of your student's work.

-□ Review Step 5 of "The Writing Process: Easy as 1-2-3-4-5," p. i (TM p.
-A-1).

-- 1. Go over your comments and suggestions with your students before they write their final draft. - 2.
-Be sure they understand the changes you are asking them to make.
+- ☐ Review Step 5 of "The Writing Process: Easy as 1-2-3-4-5," p. i (TM p.
+A-1). - 1.
+Go over your comments and suggestions with students before they write their final draft. - 2.
+Be sure they understand the changes you're asking them to make.
 Ask helpful questions such as: "Can you tell me why this sentence is incomplete?"
-"What would be a synonym for this word?"
-"What colorful adjective could you add to describe this noun?"

-□ Students write their "Describing an Object" final draft.
+"What would be a synonym for this word?" or "What colorful adjective could you add to describe this noun?" - ☐ Students write their "Describing an Object" final draft.

-• You will find a new evaluation form with each lesson in the student workbook.
+You will find a new evaluation form with each lesson in the student workbook.

-□ Assign points to the composition.

-- 1. This takes away some of the subjectivity of grading your own child's work and gives a more accurate method of evaluation. - 2.
+- ☐ Assign points to the composition. - 1.
+This takes away some of the subjectivity of grading your own child's work and gives a more accurate method of evaluation. - 2.
 Feel free to take half-points for less serious errors.
 Misspelled words and problems of punctuation generally warrant loss of only a half-point. - 3.
-On the other hand, more critical errors such as misplaced modifiers, failure to use sentence variations, etc., should result in loss of a full point.
+On the other hand, more critical errors such as misplaced modifiers, failure to use sentence variations, etc., should mean loss of a full point.

-□ Here are some grading options.
+☐ Here are three grading options.

-- 1. You may require the composition to be rewritten if the grade falls below 70%. - 2.
-You may require continued revisions until the student's grade is 90% or higher. - 3.
-You may wish to assign points only (without a letter grade) or choose another option.
+- 1. Require one more rewrite if the grade falls below 70%; - 2.
+Require continued revisions until the student's grade is 90% or higher; or, - 3.
+Assign points only (without a letter grade).